 Wild salmon eat a variety of shellfish (giving them their color), yet at times may not obtain enough nutrients.

 What all this means is that farm raised salmon is not the same everywhere.
-Like we said before, origin matters!
+Like we said before, origin matters including to make the best grilled salmon!

 Norway shares its sustainable harvest of seafood with over 150 countries.